annisarisma/task-management/README.md

 ## 🚀 Key Features

 <h4>Project Creation and Management:</h4>
-Users have the ability to create projects with customizable details such as project name, description, and insert multiple members associated with the project.
+Users have the ability to create projects with customizable details such as project name, description, insert multiple members associated with the project, input the start date, and the end date.
 Additionally, users can input multiple tasks associated with each project.
+I use DataTables for the table, select2 for the dropdown option, and write original syntax using jQuery to append multiple input tasks.

 <h4>Priority Reordering:</h4>
 The application facilitates easy reordering of task priorities through a user-friendly drag-and-drop interface.
 I use jQuery and AJAX to build this reordering priority and compile it to the DataTables.

 <br>
 Feel free to explore and experience the convenience of managing your projects and tasks efficiently! 💁‍♀️